-6.4.3.
+7.5.3.
 Update

 The Update program is used to transfer files between the PERQs and the Vax systems.
 Update is the main vehicle for distributing Spice software and it has some built-in knowledge about the CMU-CS-Spice and CMU-CS-CFS Vaxen (these are the machines where Spice software is developed and stored).
-Of course, you can use this program and any other Vax Unix system on the Ethernet to maintain you own software and documents.
+Of course, you can use this program and any other Vax Unix system on the Ethernet to maintain your own software and documents.
 Update is described in Update: The Spice File Transfer Facility.

-6.4.4.
+7.5.4.
 Mercury